Yashi1011/Account-manger/README.md

 or
 + Modify the account

 As the code makes use of databse, we can store info of many people.
+To know more about python-sql connection refer this [link](https://github.com/Yashi1011/SQL-Python).

 As the code progresses according to conditions, it is secure to use.

 We can implement this in many __Banking Applications.__